 Margrain Vineyard

 Their signature wine are pinot noir and chenin blanc (which you can only buy on the cellar door or by mail-order).
-However, their pinot gris is made from some of the oldest vines in New Zealand.
+However, their Pinot Gris is made from some of the oldest vines in New Zealand.

-Cambridge Road
+Cambridge Road Vinery

 Go to Cambridge Road Vineyard to enjoy an intimate wine tasting with great views of the adjacent vines.